 No. The total number of delegated and exempt purchases issued through various agencies and CO-OPs cannot be accurately determined so they are not included in the score listed on the CMBL.
 However, the system tracks the number of unsatisfactory performance evaluations and the exceptional performance evaluations for these vendors.

 When are Vendor Performance scores updated?

 Vendor performance scores are updated every weekend.
 Delegated/exempt tallies, and exceptional performance reports are updated as soon as they are finalized.
 When a VPF has been entered into the system, it is moved into a 14-day hold status to allow the vendor time to respond to the report if unsatisfactory codes are included.
-If the vendor does not respond to a negative review on a TPASS term contract, TPASS will work with the vendor and agency submitting the report to achieve resolution for concerns raised.
+If the vendor does not respond to a negative review on a SPD term contract, SPD will work with the vendor and agency submitting the report to achieve resolution for concerns raised.

 How does a state agency submit a VPF?

 Contact your supervisor, manager, or director to have an Electronic State Business Daily (ESBD) super user in your agency create a user account for you.
 After your ESBD user account has been created, you can enter a VPF through the CPA Web Application Portal.

 Email email@example.com to request access to submit a VPF.
 You will receive a confirmation email with instructions.
 After your ESBD user account has been created, you can enter a VPF through the CPA Web Application Portal.